To say the fitness ecommerce industry is pumping would be an understatement.

 If you’re looking to choose the right search function for your ecommerce business, check out this article to help guide you through the right questions to ask and what features to look for.

-5. 310: fueling community, one supplement at a time
+310 Nutrition: fuelling community, one supplement at a time.

-With over a million followers across Facebook and Instagram—415,000 of whom are part of the brand’s closed Facebook group—310 has built a thriving online community to empower its members through the highs and lows of getting healthy and fit.
+With more than a million followers across Facebook and Instagram—415,000 of whom are part of the brand’s closed Facebook group—310 Nutrition has built a thriving online community to empower its members through the highs and lows of getting healthy and fit.

-When you’re trying to get healthy or change your eating habits, it’s easy to feel like we have to give up treats.
-By sharing recipes for treats like the Banana Split Shake or Cinnamon Roll Shake, as well as smoothies for every holiday and season of the year, 310 helps its community feel equipped and empowered to make healthier decisions without giving up what they love.
+When you’re trying to get healthy or change your eating habits, it’s easy to feel like you have to give up treats.
+By sharing recipes for treats like the Banana Split Shake or Cinnamon Roll Shake, as well as smoothies for every holiday and season of the year, 310 helps its community feel equipped and empowered to make healthier decisions, without giving up what they love.

 Even more than that, 310’s website and campaigns are full of user-generated content: success stories, testimonials, and before-and-after photos to showcase real results from real people.